 - The combination of brown and dark brown sugar creates a chewier bite at the center of the cookie.

-- Using all brown sugars results in a flavorful cookie with the perfect amount of sweetness.
+- Using all brown sugar instead of white, results in a flavorful cookie with the perfect amount of sweetness.

-- Using butter instead of shortening gives the cookie a buttery richness that’s hard to beat.
+- Real butter gives the cookie a buttery richness that’s hard to beat.

 For A Crispy Cookie

 Drop cookies spread when baking.
 The warmer the fat is when baked, the more the cookie spreads, resulting in a thinner, crisper cookie.

 Another way to achieve a crisper bottom is to use a dark-colored cookie sheet.
 Darker pans result in a darker cookie.